MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 estimator = MicrosoftEstimator(workspace)
 ```

 You want to estimate the resources on a fault-tolerant quantum computer and with a chemical accuracy of 1 mHa.

 ## Choose the resource estimation job parameters

 A resource estimation job consist of two types of job parameters:

-- [Target parameters](xref:microsoft.quantum.overview.resources-estimator), that is qubit model, QEC schemes, and error budget.
+- Target parameters, which consist on three pre-defined parameters: qubit model, QEC schemes, and error budget.
+For more information, see [Target parameters of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator).
 - Operation arguments, that is arguments that can be passed to the quantum program.
 In this case, the FCIDUMP files are passed as operation arguments.

 ### Select and pass a FCIDUMP file

-The Hamiltonian is described in terms of one- and two-electron integrals in the FCIDUMP format.
+In this example, the Hamiltonian is described in terms of one- and two-electron integrals in the FCIDUMP format.
 FCIDUMP files are publicly accessible HTTPS URIs.
 You can choose one FCIDUMP files from the following table or select your own FCIDUMP file.

-For example, one of the files provided with this sample describes the nitrogenase enzyme.
-If we could accurately simulate how this enzyme works at a quantum level, it could help us to understand how to manufacture it at scale, paving the way to replace the highly energy-intensive process currently used to produce enough fertilizer to feed the planet.
-This has the potential to not only significantly reduce our global carbon footprint, but also to help address concerns regarding food insecurity in the face of a growing population.

 |URI|Instance name|Description|
 |---|---|---|